How to Start a Cleaning Business In South Carolina

 -Register your cleaning business.

-Find out more about how register your new cleaning business with the state of South Carolina here: Business Registration
+Find out more about how register your new cleaning business with the state of South Carolina here: South Carolina Business One-Stop

 -Open a Business Checking Account.